dentarg/auth0-blog/_posts/2017-05-30-preact-authentication-tutorial.markdown

 ## Understanding Key Concepts in Preact

-When I initially came across **Preact**, I asked myself one question: *Why do we need another React implementation?* I couldnt come to terms with the fact that it promised a smaller and faster alternative to React with the same API.
+When I initially came across **Preact**, I asked myself one question: *Why do we need another React implementation?* I couldn't come to terms with the fact that it promised a smaller and faster alternative to ReactJS with the same API.
 Hold on a second! *The same API?* You mean I don't need to relinquish my ReactJS superpowers just to learn how Preact works?
 I went through the documentation a second time and a bunch of questions magically strolled in to my brain.

 * Is Preact really that fast?
 * Is Jason trying to sell his open source project to the public by throwing in the *fast* slogan?
-* Compared to React, does the user experience a significant difference in the speed of the web app?
+* Compared to ReactJS, does the user experience a significant difference in the speed of the web app?

 Don't worry, you'll have answers to my questions soon!
-If you are new to *ReactJS*, I'll advise you check out this [excellent React tutorial](https://auth0.com/blog/reactjs-authentication-tutorial).
+If you are new to *ReactJS*, I'll advise you check out this [excellent ReactJS tutorial](https://auth0.com/blog/reactjs-authentication-tutorial).
 If you already know *ReactJS*, then you need to know what makes *Preact* stand out in the list of JavaScript UI frameworks.

-The key concepts in Preact are virtually thesame with React and I covered them [extensively here](https://auth0.com/blog/reactjs-authentication-tutorial).
+The key concepts in Preact are virtually thesame with ReactJS and I covered them [extensively here](https://auth0.com/blog/reactjs-authentication-tutorial).
 Let's quickly go over a few similarities.

 > **Note**: Preact is to a large extent a petite version of React.
 In fact the P in Preact stands for `petite`.

 {% include tweet_quote.html quote_text="Preact is to a large extent a petite version of React.
 In fact the P in Preact stands for petite." %}

-* The Lifecycle methods in Preact are the same with React.
+* The Lifecycle methods in Preact are the same with ReactJS.
-* Working with [Forms](https://preactjs.com/guide/forms) in Preact is really no different from [React](https://facebook.github.io/react/docs/forms.html) except for non-existent support for static props.
+* Working with [Forms](https://preactjs.com/guide/forms) in Preact is really no different from [ReactJS](https://facebook.github.io/react/docs/forms.html) except for non-existent support for static props.
-* Classical components and stateless functional components.
+* Classical components and stateless functional components exist in both frameworks.

 <blockquote class="twitter-tweet" data-partner="tweetdeck"><p lang="en" dir="ltr">this is <a href="https://twitter.com/notwaldorf">@notwaldorf</a>&#39;s fault</p>&mdash; Jason Miller 🦊⚛ (@_developit) <a href="https://twitter.com/_developit/status/870274885213458433">June 1, 2017</a></blockquote>

-Next, let's go over the differences between Preact and React.
+Next, let's go over the differences between Preact and ReactJS.

-### Differences between Preact and React
+### Differences between Preact and ReactJS

-There are trivial differences between Preact and React.
+There are trivial differences between Preact and ReactJS.
 Although, using [preact-compat](https://github.com/developit/preact-compat) attempts to achieve 100% compatibility with React.

 * *No PropType Validation*: With preact-compat, you can include PropType support in your app.
 * [React.children](https://facebook.github.io/react/docs/react-api.html#react.children) is not supported in Preact.
 With preact-compat, you can use it.
 * In Preact, the `render()` method accepts a third argument.
 This argument is the root node to replace or append.
 * Preact components don't implement `contextTypes` or `childContextTypes`.
 * In Preact, you can simply use `class` for CSS classes.
-You want to go the *React* way?
+You want to go the *ReactJS* way?
 No problem. *className* is supported.
 * In place of using `React.createElement`, Preact offers an `h()` function that turns your JSX into Virtual DOM elements.
 * *props* and *state* are passed as arguments to the `render` method in Preact.
 This allows for automatic destructuring of props and state into local variables to be referenced from JSX.
 Check this out: